UPRM-CIIC4010-F25/pa2-aquarium-pa2_diegootero_marctorres/readme.md

 # Student Notes
 If you have any bonus specs, bonus or any details the TA's should know, you should include it here:

+Pirahna Player can only eat the small blue fish.
+Shark Player can eat the big fish and the crabs, but NOT the predator worm.
+Eldritch Player can eat anything, including the worms.

+Running the program, we did struggle using Build Task.
+If it does not work for you, click the bar on the top of your VSCode and press Run Task -> Build and Run Debug.
+Should work at that point.